Aaron-Bopp/TIM/40_Evergreens/Note taking is a spectrum from purely reproductive to purely productive.md

-[[Conceptual notes]] notes that are purely taken on individual concepts [[Sequential notes]] notes that are taken in the sequence of the thing they are notating like a lecture or book transformative notes: notes that transform the material into things like questions and answers or prompts
+[[Conceptual notes]] notes that are purely taken on individual concepts [[Sequential notes]] notes that are taken in the sequence of the thing they are notating like a lecture or book Transformative notes: notes that transform the material into things like questions and answers or prompts

+Notes we take in school are mainly reproductive notes.

+Where is the line being producing a note and [[creativity]]?
+Is there any difference #TO/PONDER/IDEA

 ##### What are the starter types of note taking?
 > Flash cards (index cards you flip over like the kid game memory) / cornell notes (it's named for the school, no special meaning) / and "the index card method" which is simultaneously the same thing as flash cards and also the literal opposite